mrward/mrward.github.com/source/_posts/2019-01-04-TaskRunnerExplorerInVisualStudioMac.markdown

 ### Running a Task

-To run a task you can double click the task or right click it and select Run.
+To run a task you can double click it or right click and select Run.

 {% img /images/blog/TaskRunnerExplorerInVisualStudioMac/TaskRunnerExplorerRunMenu.png 'Task Runner Explorer Run menu' 'Task Runner Explorer Run menu' %}